FlorianKn/Caffe/README.md

 *Note: the python script was adapted from http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/*

 ### 2.Model definition
-The architecture of a network is defined in a **.prototxt**
-An example of a simple logistic regression classifier can be seen below (Reference: http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html):
+The architecture of a network is defined in a **.prototxt**.
+An example of an architecture (simple logistic regression classifier) can be seen below (Reference: http://caffe.berkeleyvision.org/tutorial/net_layer_blob.html):
 ```
 name: "LogReg"
 layer {